smopen/sigcpp/_posts/2020-07-10-variadic-print-macros - Copy.md

 - The modularization of `PRINT_XLN` follows a different pattern than what the other new-line inserting macros follow.
 [Exercise 2](#7) explores the reason for the difference.

+**Note:** Use the modularized macros shown in Listing C, instead of using the initial macros shown in Listing B.

 ---
 {% include bookmark.html id="Listing C" %}